 Contributions- Active members are required to contribute at rates from 5-9% of their gross regular compensation.
 The percentage rate is keyed to the date upon which an employee's membership commences.
 Members hired after 1978 contribute an additional 2% of annual pay above \$30,000.
 The Plant is required to pay into the System its share of the system-wide actuarial determined contribution that is apportioned among the member units based on the actuarial study.
 The actuarially determined Plant contribution is an amount, when combined with employee contributions, is expected to finance the cost of benefits earned by the employees during the year, with an additional amount to finance the unfunded liability.
-The Plant's required contribution to the System for the year ended December 31, 2015 was \$246,899, which was paid during calendar year 2014.
+The Plant's required contributions to the System for the years ended December 31, 2016 and 2015 were \$272,180 and \$246,899, respectively, which were paid during calendar year 2015 and 2014, respectively.

-Pension Liabilities- At December 31, 2015, the Plant reported a liability of \$2,349,591 for its proportionate share of the net pension liability.
-The net pension liability was measured as of December 31, 2014, and the total pension liability used to calculate the new pension liability was determined by an actuarial valuation as of January 1, 2014.
+Pension Liabilities- At December 31, 2016 and 2015, the Plant reported a liability of \$3,309,805 and \$2,349,591, respectively, for its proportionate share of the net pension liability.
+The net pension liability was measured as of December 31, 2015 and 2014, and the total pension liability used to calculate the new pension liability was determined by an actuarial valuation as of January 1, 2015.
 The Town's proportion of the net pension liability was based on a projection of the Town's long-term share of contributions to the pension plan relative to the projected contributions of all participating member units.
-At December 31, 2015 the Town's proportion was 91.943%.
-The Plant's portion of the net pension liability was based on the percentage of the Plant's contributions to the total Town's contributions as of the measured date of December 31, 2014.
-At December 31, 2014, the Plant's portion was 5.9% of the Town's total contributions.
+At the measured date of December 31, 2015 and 2014 the Town's proportion was 88.788% and 91.943%, respectively.

+The Plant's portion of the net pension liability was based on the percentage of the Plant's contributions to the total Town's contributions as of the measured date of December 31, 2015 and 2014.
+At the measured date of December 31, 2015 and 2014, the Plant's portion was 6.2% and 5.9%, respectively, of the Town's total contributions.

-Pension Expense- For the year ended December 31, 2015 the Plant recognized a pension expense of \$267,393.
-For the year ended December 31, 2015, the Plant reported deferred outflows of resources related to pensions of \$312,771, consisting of the differences between projected and actual investment earnings which amounted to \$45,191 and the amount paid for contributions made subsequent to the measurement date which amounted to \$267,580.
-Additionally, the changes in proportion of differences between employer contributions and proportionate share of contributions are not presented in the initial year of reporting in accordance with GASB Statements #68 and #71.
+Pension Expense- For the years ended December 31, 2016 and 2015 the Plant recognized a pension expense of \$544,396 and \$267,393, respectively.
+For the years ended December 31, 2016 and 2015, the Plant reported deferred outflows of resources related to pensions of \$1,112,428 and \$312,771, respectively, consisting of the differences between projected and actual investment earnings which amounted to \$454,305 and \$45,191, respectively, changes in assumptions which amounted to \$277,802 and zero, respectively, changes in proportion and differences between employer contributions and proportionate share of contributions at the Plan and Light Plant level which amounted to \$100,415 and zero, respectively, and the amount paid for contributions made subsequent to the measurement date which amounted to \$279,906 and \$267,580, respectively.
+For the years ended December 31, 2016 and 2015, the Plant reported deferred inflows of resources related to pensions of \$99,333 and zero, respectively, consisting of the differences between expected and actual experience.

-The Plant's net deferred outflows of resources related to pensions will be recognized in pension expense as follows:
+The Plant's net deferred outflows and inflows of resources related to pensions will be recognized in pension expense as follows:

-For the Years Ended December 31, 2016 \$ 278,878
+For the Years Ended December 31, 2017 \$ 172,686

-2017 11,298

-2018 11,298
+2018 172,686

-2019 11,297
+2019 160,797

+2020 54,333

-Total \$ 312,771
+Total \$ 560,502